OpenHydrology/floodestimation/docs/source/tutorial.rst

             format(donor.id, donor.location, donor.similarity_dist, donor.distance_to(dee_catchment)))

-The list of donor catchments used in the analysis can be accessed using the :attr:`floodestimation.analysis.GrowthCurveAnalysis.donor_catchments` attribute.
-This is a simple list of :class:`floodestimation.entities.Catchment` objects with an additional attribute :attr:`similarity_dist`.
+The list of donor catchments used in the analysis can be accessed using the :attr:`.analysis.GrowthCurveAnalysis.donor_catchments` attribute.
+This is a simple list of :class:`.entities.Catchment` objects with an additional attribute :attr:`similarity_dist`.